 The College Board Advanced Placement (AP): The College Board Advanced Placement (AP) Examinations are not offered on the Angelina College campus; however, the college accepts some AP Examinations for granting credit at Angelina College.
 Table F presents the AC course numbers, the corresponding number of AC credit hours, and the minimum AP test score for each AP test subject.
 Student grade reports containing scores of "3" or above must be submitted to the Angelina College Registrar.
 The AP Examinations are offered once a year in May, usually in high schools that offer college-level courses based on AP course descriptions.
-Each high school that gives the examinations sets its own registration deadline (no later than March) and collects fees.
-Reports of AP Examination results are mailed by the College Board in mid-July to institutions listed as recipients by students.
+Each high school that gives the examination results are mailed by the College Board in mid-July to institutions listed as recipients by students.
 The College Board code for Angelina College is 6025.
 The AP Examinations test students over subject matter outlined in the AP course descriptions prepared by the College Board.
 The descriptions, which include sample questions, are available from some high school counselors and from the Advanced Placement Program website at http://apcentral.collegeboard.com/home.
 If no high school in the vicinity is administering AP Examinations, students interested in taking AP Examinations should contact AP Services for information, by February 1 each year.